Places to Visit in Nainital

 Timings: 10 am to 5 pm

-Entry Fee: INR 20
+Entry Fee: ₹ 20

 Sitabani, as the name suggests, has a great historical significance in Nainital and is believed to be named after Goddess Sita who supposedly had spent her days in exile here and had given birth to her twin sons, Luv and Kush, in this place.
 It houses many temples and is covered with a huge number of Oak and Sal trees, with myriads of flora and fauna, making it one of the main places to visit in Nainital.
 A perfect weekend getaway in Nainital, this place is a great place to unwind and find some solace from the hustle and bustle of city life.
-You can also enjoy wildlife safaris here and explore some fine birds and animals at leisure.
+You can also enjoy wildlife safaris here and enjoy some birds and animals at leisure.
+You can find animals like the Bengal Tigers, Sambhar, Spotted Deer, Nilgai, etc., and birds like the Emerald Dove, White Bush Chant, Red Wattled Lapwing, etc. You can also find numerous trees filled with juicy and ripe fruits like Jamuns, Jackfruits, Wild Mangoes, etc.

 Timings: 7 am to 6 pm

-The Ashram is situated at Kilbury road in Ayarpatta, Nainital and the location is resplendent with breathtaking views of the mountains, flora and fauna.
+The Ashram is situated at Kilbury Road in Ayarpatta, Nainital and the location is resplendent with breathtaking views of the mountains, flora, and fauna.
 Aurobindo Ashram Nainital is at a distance of 23.3 km from Kathgodam and around 30.7 km from Haldwani, with Kathgodam lying en route from Nainital to Haldwani.
 Being well connected, you can opt for a local or state-run bus from Kathgodam to Nainital and taxis are also available on a shared or individual rental basis from Haldwani to Kathgodam.
 Tourists from all over the world love to come to this Ashram in Nainital and be a part of the tranquillity and peace that this place offers.
 Have a look at this Uttarakhand tourism guide to experience the best of Nainital with family like never before!

 About Club Mahindra